CONSTITUTION AND BY-LAWS

 Section Three: Meetings of the Elders

-The Elders of the church shall meet each December for the purpose of selecting corporate officers among the Elders and members for the coming year.
+The Elders of the church shall meet as necessary for the purpose of selecting corporate officers among the Elders and members for the coming year.
 These officers will include a president, a secretary, and a treasurer.
 An officer may hold more than one office, except that the same person may not hold the office of president and secretary.
 All officers of the Church shall also be members (Article 5).
 The nomination of a member to an administrative office does not need to be announced to the church, but the acceptance of a nomination will be announced to the church.

 Article 8: Financial Policies

 The ministries and programs of First Family Church shall be funded by the voluntary gifts and offerings of God’s people.
 The treasurer of the church shall arrange for a written account of receipts and disbursements.
-The treasurer shall submit an annual report of the finances to the church, or more frequently as requested by the Elders, so that all might be aware of how God’ work is being carried out in the area of finances.
-When a need arises that requires a non-budgeted expenditure of greater than $1,000.00 a meeting of the Elders shall be called for the purpose of discussion, approval, or rejection of the expenditure.
+The treasurer shall submit an annual report of the finances to the church, or more frequently as requested by the Elders, so that all might be aware of how God’s work is being carried out in the area of finances.
+When a need arises that requires a non-budgeted expenditure of greater than $1,000.00 a discussion of the matter by the Elders shall be held for the purpose of approval, or rejection of the expenditure.
 Non-budgeted expenditures in excess of $25,000.00 shall be approved by a majority of members eligible to vote in a special ballot called for that purpose.
 A non-budgeted expense under $1,000.00 shall be approved by the Elder in charge of the budgeted line-item in addition to the treasurer.
 The purchase or sale of any interest in real property shall be with the majority approval of the eligible voting membership.
 The acquisition by gift, bequest, or testamentary disposition of all other tangible property, with an equity value in excess of $25,000.00, either real or personal, shall be promptly reported to the membership.
 An annual budget for the following year shall be presented to the congregation for its information and advice.
 This shall be presented at the annual official meeting of the congregation (See Article 7, Section 1).

 The Board of Elders shall make decisions in all financial matters and investments.
 Any decisions pertaining to financial matters and investments will require a 2/3 majority vote by the Elder Board with the expressed understanding that all funds belong to God and are thereby being used for his glory towards the goal of reaching people for the gospel and raising up disciples.
 No member of the board of elders shall be the investment agent or profit in any way from investment decisions made either directly or indirectly in the form of a commission or any other compensation.